 Unfortunately, we can’t only rely on schools to provide our kids a truly comprehensive sex-and-relationship education — schools often don’t have the time, the resources, the state mandates, and, in some cases, the full support of the community to address all the complexities of this arena — and there are many.
 The usual suspects include puberty, anatomy, STIs (sexually transmitted infections), reproduction and pregnancy — the subtleties of which may not get addressed in the average school health class.
 But what about communication, consent vs. coercion, boundary setting, gender stereotypes, gender identity, sexual orientation, personal agency, body image, pleasure, diversity, dealing with rejection, pervasive pornography, guilt, slut-shaming, social media, sexting, trust and justice, to name a few?

 “I would recommend this to all my friends!“

 — 6th grade participant

-NY State does not mandate sex education (only HIV education), which means any sex education given in schools is not required to be comprehensive, medically accurate, unbiased or secular.
-Even if you already have an open dialogue with your kids about relationships and sexuality — which is fantastic and essential, bravo! — there are still limits to those discussions: you may be missing certain topics and different perspectives; your child may not feel comfortable discussing everything with you; plus, there is enormous benefit in community learning, especially regarding topics that don’t often get discussed openly and honestly in public.
+Many states don’t mandate sex education.
+For example, New York state only mandates HIV education, which means any other sex education given in schools (if there is any) is not required to be comprehensive, medically accurate, unbiased or secular.
+Even if you already have an open dialogue with your kids about relationships and sexuality — which is fantastic and essential, bravo! — there are still limits to those discussions: you may be missing certain topics and different perspectives; your child may not feel comfortable discussing everything with you; keeping these talks behind closed doors just within your family can project the message that these topics are secret, shameful, and/or inappropriate.
+There is enormous benefit in community learning, especially regarding topics that don’t often get discussed openly and honestly in public.

 — How the majority of participants in the inaugural Butterfly Academy workshop rated the experience on their class evaluations.